bradleyrp/factory-beta/deploy/README.md

 Running the factory uses two ports: 8000 for the site and 5555 for celery's "flower" which monitors the background jobs.
-You can view the HTML front-end over an ssh connection.
+If you are running the factory on a remote machine, you can view the HTML front-end over an ssh connection.
 First, add an alias for your machine to ~/.ssh/config.
 If you have ssh keys you won't need to enter your password.
 Then, copy ./deploy/tunnelport to your $PATH with execute permissions.
 Run "tunnelport <alias> [port]" to connect to both ports.
 If you specify a port, it will map 8000 to the port and 5555 to the next port.
 This lets you view multiple factories remotely from one machine.
 Close all factory tunnels by running "tunnelport end" but beward this closes *all* tunnels to ports